 4 – GarageBand:

-This entrant in our softwares similar to Adobe Audition roster transforms your Mac PC into your own personal recording studio.
+This entrant in our software similar to Adobe Audition roster transforms your Mac PC into your own personal recording studio.
 It seems to come in quite handy for when you want to record a song or even pen down pieces of music.
 All you have to do is plug in your keyboard or guitar and begin creating your musical masterpiece.
 There are even more than 100 realistic software instruments and vocals at your disposal.
-You can also add basic effects to your work like reverb, compression and EQ as well as a few fun ones like distortion, auto wah and chorus.
+You can also add basic effects to your work like reverb, compression, and EQ as well as a few fun ones like distortion, auto-wah, and chorus.

-What’s more, some of the other features include Flex Time and Groove Matching for adjusting the timing of your notes.
-And once your audio piece is ready for your audience, you can export it to your iTunes library or download in different formats like AIFF, AAC and MP3.
+What’s more, some of the other features of GarageBand include Flex Time and Groove Matching for adjusting the timing of your notes.
+And once your audio piece is ready for your audience, you can export it to your iTunes library or download it in different formats like AIFF, AAC, and MP3.
 There’s also a portable version that costs just under $5.

 5 – Traverso DAW:

 The audio recording and editing software is a great companion when it comes to recording a band practice, a single voice or even a whole orchestra.
-Sporting a clear interface, both novices as well as professionals can take complete advantage of the various features it has to offer.
-Highly scalable in nature, it features an optimized audio engine which allows you to record and edit your tracks, introduce a mixed bag of effects to your songs with the help of Album Mixer and even record your sweet melodies onto CD to share with friends and family.
+Sporting a clear interface, both novices, as well as professionals, can take complete advantage of the various features it has to offer.
+Highly scalable in nature, it features an optimized audio engine that allows you to record and edit your tracks, introduce a mixed bag of effects to your songs with the help of Album Mixer and even record your sweet melodies onto CD to share with friends and family.

 A few of the program’s other attributes read as transport console, the group, ability to fold the track or sheet and a better project dialog.
-This one is compatible with Windows, Mac OS X and Linux PCs.
+Traverso DAW is compatible with Windows, Mac OS X, and Linux PCs.

 6 – Sound Forge Pro:

 This list includes built-in CD burning capabilities, event-based editing, audio conversion, musical instrument file editing and time stretching.
-Coming to the product’s cost, the tag is etched with a starting price of just under $375.
+Coming to the Sound Forge Pro’s cost, the tag is etched with a starting price of just under $375.

 Need a slightly different set of features than what the software in question has to offer?
 Do you find the price tag slapped onto the product a little too steep?
 Well, our Adobe Audition alternative lineup comprises of audio editing solutions that foray onto the scene with various sorts of attributes and different price ranges.
 And depending on your particular preferences, you can opt for the one that suits your needs best.
 So which program are you planning to get your hands on?